3ricka/3ricka/README.md

  🌱 I’m currently learning python.
 I've learned HTML, some CSS, bootstrap, some react, and Epic systems.
  💞️ I’m looking to collaborate on projects with people who are willing to teach, and open to learn.
  📫 You can reach me on my pager.
 Just kidding.
 I am new to Github, Git, coding, and new to program language learning, but not to language learning.
 You should see my Dulingo streak.
-700 days.
+2+ years.
 I am currently learning Mandarin.
 I speak English, Spanish, and French.
 I hope that language learning gives me an advantage to program language learning.
 Github like all new things has a learning curve.
 I am not familiar with Github, but give me some time, and then an extention.
 Smile now, smile later.